mytigio/SDV_DwarvenExpansion/README.md

 ### Slow-Burn Charcoal Kiln
 A more efficient charcoal kiln that uses a longer lower heat burn to reduce waste and produce more coal per wood at the expense of time.
 Harder woods burn more efficiently and produce more coal.

+### Improved Mushroom Box
+A crystalarium-like mushroom box.
+Grows a steady supply of whatever mushroom is placed into it.
+Better mushrooms take longer to grow.
+Does not produce if placed outdoors.

 ## New Animals

 ### Farm Grub